What is a tension headache?

 - Avoiding headache triggers, such as certain foods and lack of sleep

 - Resting in a quiet, dark environment as needed

-- Stress management (yoga or other relaxation exercises)
+- Stress management (yoga, massage, or other relaxation exercises)

-- Medications, as recommended by your health care provider
+- Medicine, as recommended by your healthcare provider

 Can tension headaches be prevented?

 Identifying and avoiding headache triggers may prevent a tension headache.
-Maintaining a regular sleep, exercise, and meal schedule is also beneficial.
+Maintaining a regular sleep, exercise, and meal schedule is also helpful.
 If tension headaches occur regularly or frequently, therapies such as cognitive-behavioral therapy, relaxation therapy, or biofeedback may reduce or eliminate headaches.
-Medications are also available to prevention tension headaches and should be discussed with your health care provider.
+Talk to your healthcare provider about medicines to prevent tension headaches.

 A severe headache that is the “worst headache ever” requires immediate attention.